 Diet is an important factor to the growth and development of any dog, especially with giant dog breeds.
 I recommend a raw diet when possible or a cold pressed dog food, however when this is not readily available kibble with an average of 25% Protein is best.
 If feeding dry food tailored to Giant Breed Puppy it should be fed until 18-24 months of age, as the Komondor is a slow to mature breed.
 For optimal Joint Health I would supplement Glucosamine in both the growing and adult dog.

 For the Mudi, I am careful to choose dogs from lines that I know are uncommon for epilepsy to use in our breeding program.
 All Mudi as a minimum will be tested for Dysplasia of both the Hips and Elbows as well as Patella Luxation.
-Genetically, we will be completing a full panel which will include Degenerative Myelopathy(DM) along with Collie Eye Anomaly(CEA).
+Genetically, we will be completing a full panel which will include Degenerative Myelopathy(DM) as there have been proven carriers of this in the breed, no known dog has been tested affected as of yet in the mudi breed, but it is important to us to keep watch of this and any other potential health concern.
 In a breed often partaking in high impact sports it is vital that they are in the best physical health possible, no matter if they are going to Sporting, Working, Pet or Show homes.

 Diet is important to overall health.
 I recommend a raw or cold pressed diet, however when this is not readily available a good brand puppy dry food will do well.
 Mudi are a relatively quick breed to reach maturity, they are often on adult food by 12 months of age, until then a medium breed puppy food is a good choice!